Pre-application meetings are required for all major, complex or controversial, Subdivision, Development Permit and Land Use Amendment applications.

 - other supporting information as determined by the Town of Canmore

-Please see pdf Section 14 of Land Use Bylaw 22-2010 (Subdivision of Land) (121 KB) and pdf Guidelines for Subdivision and Development in Mountainous Terrain (128 KB) for more information.
+Please see the section titled Subdivision of Land in the Land Use Bylaw as well at the pdf Guidelines for Subdivision and Development in Mountainous Terrain (128 KB) for more information.